-Robin Powered is a popular tool for managing office spaces and resources, known for its user-friendly interface and powerful desk and room booking features.
+Robin Powered is a popular tool for managing office spaces and resources, known for its user-friendly interface and powerful features.
 If you’re not sure Robin is the best fit for your office, though, it’s worth checking out other options.
-Some Robin alternatives might offer features that suit your needs better or come at a lower price, giving you more flexibility to manage your workspace.
+Especially since some Robin alternatives might offer features that better suit your needs or cost (much) less.

 💡 TL;DR